 Meet the ‘Rented White Coats’ Who Defend Toxic Chemicals

-The series, “Science for Sale,” which offers a rare glimpse into a world where corporate interests dictate their own science, won NASW’s Science in Society Award in 2017.
-Although the series includes a number of stories, the one re-published below by David Heath covers the scientists for hire that willingly oblige.
+The series “Science for Sale,” which offers a rare glimpse into a world where corporate interests dictate their own science, won NASW’s Science in Society Award in 2017.
+Although the series includes a number of stories, the one re-published below by David Heath covers the scientists for hire who willingly oblige.
 Heath is an independent journalist.